camp4tx/JMnorm/README.md

 ## A novel Joint Multi-feature normalization method for integrative and comparative epigenomics
 Guanjue Xiang, Yuchun Guo, David Bumcrot, Alla Sigova. at CAMP4 Therapeutics Corp., Cambridge, MA, USA

-## The source code wiil be release by the end of April
+## The source code wiil be release by the end of June

 ##
 **[(1) Summary](#Summary)**<br>